uzh-rpg/DSEC/README.md

 valid[y,x] = I[y,x]>0;
 ```

+The reference view is the left event or rgb global shutter camera respectively.
+This is the same convention as the KITTI stereo benchmark.

 ### Image
 Image data is available in 8-bit PNG files and is already rectified.
 ### Events